 The Tarleton family produced three generations of slave traders.
 The most famous member of the family was Banastre Tarleton (1754–1833) who fought famously for the British during the American War of Independence and fought just as valiantly in the House of Commons to prevent the end of the slave trade.

-Banastre’s grandfather was the first Tarleton to trade in enslaved Africans, his father was also involved, as were his three brothers, John, Clayton and Thomas.
+Banastre’s grandfather was the first Tarleton to trade in enslaved men and women from Africa.
+His father was also involved, as were his three brothers, John, Clayton and Thomas.
 General Banastre Tarleton used his fame as a colonial war hero to ensure he became MP for Liverpool in the 1790 parliamentary elections, although it was probably a dispute over beer that was the main factor in his success.

-Once elected he utilised his position as MP to protect his family’s business interests, fighting vociferously to ensure that the slave trade was preserved by the British Government.
+Once elected, he used his position as MP to protect his family’s business interests, fighting vociferously to ensure that the slave trade was preserved by the British Government.
 He had a vested interest in the continuation of the slave trade, although as an MP for Liverpool his stance on the African trade was the norm.
-With the exception of William Roscoe, all of the town’s MPs during the late 18th and early 19th century, were opposed to the abolition of the slave trade.
+With the exception of William Roscoe, all of the town’s MPs during the late-18th and early-19th century were opposed to the abolition of the trade in enslaved people.
 A portrait of Banastre Tarleton after Sir Joshua Reynolds now hangs in the National Gallery in London.

 Bibliography and further reading